-This is a capstone fieldwork course that enables students to demonstrate their competencies teaching young children.
-It requires supervised participation in an assigned early childhood education setting (preschool to second grade) and attendance at a weekly seminar.
-Students will utilize practical classroom experiences to make connections between theory and practice, develop professional behaviors, and build a comprehensive understanding of children and families.
+6 lab utilize practical classroom experiences to make connections between theory and practice, hours] develop professional behaviors, and build a comprehensive understanding of children and families.
 Child centered, play-oriented approaches to teaching, learning and assessment; and knowledge of curriculum content areas will be emphasized as student teachers design, implement and evaluate experiences that promote positive development and learning for young children with diverse learning styles and needs.
 Students spend a minimum of 90 hours in the field.
 [PRE-Req: C or better in ECE 311/312]

-ePORTFOLIO AND ACADEMIC PORTFOLIO ARTIFACTS
+\\ePORTFOLIO AND ACADEMIC PORTFOLIO ARTIFACTS

 All ECE students are required to create an ePortfolio as part of the requirements for passing each course in the ECE sequence.
 Your ePortfolio is a record of who you are and your learning at BMCC in each of the programs; it will accompany you as you continue your education beyond BMCC.
-Your ePortfolio contains several parts: a Personal Profile, a Professional Development Plan, an Academic Portfolio and a Co-Curricular Activities Section.
-In particular, your ePortfolio contains an Academic Portfolio section.
-This section will include evidence of the knowledge, skills, and dispositions you have gained in the eight major learning areas of the BMCC ECE program.
+Your ePortfolio contains several parts: a Personal Profile, Academic Artifacts from all of your ECE courses, records of your fieldwork, your resume, and your Co-Curricular Transcript.
+Creating this ePortfolio will allow you to access and share these materials with your future academic institutions and also prospective employers.